 The charge in the 12-volt batteries can be replenished, depending on the tow vehicle, from the tow vehicle alternator through the 7-way cord.
 This charge will flow to the batteries regardless of the battery disconnect switch position.
-Likewise, if ON or OFF, the solar panel will still charge the batteries.
+Likewise, if on or off, the solar panel is still charging the batteries.